tapyu/to-rm-courses/numerical-methods/README.md

 ### [Numerical differentiation][41] (part V on Chapra)

 Numerical differentiation is a broad term encompassing various methods for approximating derivatives.
-The following techniques fall under this umbrella:
+The following [techniques][29] fall under this umbrella:

 #### [Finite Difference Methods][42]